 Truth: This myth has been making the rounds for a couple of years, and it seemingly got its start when the Republican National Committee stated that over 8 million Americans couldn't find full-time work because of the then-new healthcare law.

 According to FactCheck.org, that assertion wasn't true then, and it doesn't appear to be true now.
 Still, anecdotal evidence has popped up in recent years that suggests some employers—although how many isn't clear—may have reduced the hours of their part-time staffers in order to keep them from working more than 30 hours per week.

 Truth: A popular variation on this particular myth, which has been around since "Obamacare" was signed into law, is that the legislation will cause many Americans—usually stated in the millions--to lose their jobs.

-This claim originated with a 2010 report from the Congressional Budget Office (CBO) that suggested the law would have a “small” impact on the U.S. job market, although it got a second or even third wind after another CBO report, released last year, said that more than two million people will decide not to work, or will decide to work less, because of the Affordable Care Act.
+This claim originated with a 2010 report from the Congressional Budget Office (CBO) that suggested the law would have a “small” impact on the U.S. job market.
+This claim got a second or even third wind after another CBO report said that more than two million people will decide not to work, or will decide to work less, because of the Affordable Care Act.
 This decline has since been misconstrued and misreported in various circles to be the result of employers’ decisions.

-Truth: This myth likely was born out of the fear, first felt before the act was signed into law, that the government was going to "take over" the U.S. healthcare system.
+Truth: This myth likely was born out of the fear that the government was going to "take over" the U.S. healthcare system.

-It should be clear by now, a couple of years after its implementation, that the ACA isn't a government-run system—in that the government doesn't actually provide insurance coverage to anyone (it acts as more of a middle man), and as a result it doesn't decide which doctors people can and can't see.
+It should be clear by now that the ACA isn't a government-run system.
+The government doesn't actually provide insurance coverage to anyone.
+It acts as more of a middle man.
+And as a result it doesn't decide which doctors people can and can't see.